smokingpun/smokingpun.github.io/_posts/2017-06-23-Content-strategy-drive-growth.md

 So, think about your customers and think about how they need to journey through your content (and that includes social media, print content, phone calls, text messages, and so on).
 Then, and only then, will you start creating content that will drive growth.

-Let's look at a website that I pays attention to what a customer needs rather than simply 'broadcasting' information about the company.
+Let's look at a website that pays attention to what a customer needs rather than simply 'broadcasting' information about the company.

 ![](/images/brains-screenshot.png)